 On New Years Eve, I pulled the trigger and purchased the iPad Pro.
 The result of that is that I’m now using iOS pretty much full-time between my iPhone and iPad Pro.
-I’ve still got my MacBook Air, but I haven’t used it since getting the iPad Pro, and only expect to use it in unusual circumstances.

 Third: I bought the 32GB model, which has been fine so far.
 Between cloud storage for my personal and work files, and streaming services, I don’t expect for this to be a problem.
-But going with this model also meant forgoing an LTE radio.
-I’ve realized how much I’ve come to expect any of these devices to be connected to the Internet at all times, because it’s been genuinely frustrating pulling out the iPad Pro at certain points on the road and realizing I have to go into settings to find a connection or tether.
+But going with this model also meant forgoing cellular connectivity.
+I’ve realized how much I’ve come to expect any of these devices to be connected to the internet at all times, because it’s been genuinely frustrating pulling out the iPad Pro at certain points on the road and realizing I have to go into settings to find a connection or tether.

 It’s a great device, it feels great to be using all-iOS devices with the same capabilities, sync, etc., and it seems to replace much of the need for a laptop.